-The Mainstage Theater at the UCSC Theater Arts Center seats 526 in an intimate performance space.
-The theater features a thrust stage and seating in five sections "in the round" providing clear vision for the audience from all angles.
-Most seats in the Mainstage Theater are accessible ONLY by stairs.
-A ramp at Door 5 provides access to the accessible seating area which can accomodate up to 2 wheelchairs users and their companions, or up to six people with mobility impairments.
+The Mainstage Theater at the UCSC Theater Arts Center seats 521 in an intimate performance space.
+The theater features a thrust stage and seating in five sections "in the round."
+Notice: Most seats in the Mainstage Theater are accessible ONLY by stairs.
+Accessible seating is reached via the entrance ramp at Door 5; the accessible seating area can accommodate up to 2 wheelchair users and their companions, or up to six people with mobility impairments.
+Seating in the Accessibility section is first-come, first-served.
 The Mainstage is equipped with handrails at the end of each row.

 Mainstage Theater Seating Layout

 The 215-seat Second Stage Theater is adjacent to the Mainstage Theater.
 The theater and all its seats are accessible without stairs.
 Wheelchair accessible seating is available.

 Second Stage Seating Chart

 This intimate "black box" theater provides a highly flexible performance space for theater productions.
 Seating is modular and varies with each production.
 Wheelchair accessible seating is available.

 Lick Observatory is located high above San Jose on Mount Hamilton.
 It is situated at the top of a winding road and provides stunning views and more through the observatory's high technology telescopes.
 Public events at Lick Observatory include the annual Summer Visitor Program and Summer Concert Series.